jkz/lastfm/src/assets/content/cv.md

 ### [C2V](//boothurenamsterdam.com)
 ### 2012 and 2010
-A boat rental company, I made the old site (in Django) until I worked on another branch of their efforts; something with pretty women.
+A boat rental company, I made the old site (in Django).
 I was rehired in 2012 to work on the revamped version in RoR.

 ### [C2V](//c2v.nl) (a discontinued branch of Thermofischer Scientific)